matchbox1892/automatic-octo-pancake/docs/modernization-plan.md

 9. **Deployment** – Configure Vercel (for Next.js) or similar hosting with preview environments on pull requests.
 Set up CI to run lint/tests and build the static export.
 10. **Cutover** – Run side-by-side UAT with EMS staff, validate narratives, then update DNS to point to the modern build.

-## 8. Deliverables checklist
+## 7. Deliverables checklist
 - `modern-app/` Next.js project with modular components and narrative engine.
 - `content/` directory hosting YAML/JSON data managed via Decap CMS (`/admin`).
 - Automated testing suite covering core workflows.
 - Documentation for editors (CMS usage, previewing, publishing) and developers (component architecture, data contracts).
 - Migration scripts or manual mapping notes aligning every old DOM ID to a new schema key.

-## 9. Supporting documentation to add next
+## 8. Supporting documentation to add next
 - Field inventory spreadsheet exported from the legacy DOM (to drive content creation).
 - Narrative template reference mapping current auto-generated phrasing to Handlebars templates.
 - CMS user guide with screenshots and role-based access notes.

+## 9. Future enhancements roadmap
+Once feature parity is achieved, plan the following incremental upgrades:

+1. **Automated mileage calculation:** Integrate the Google Maps Distance Matrix API (or an equivalent provider) to compute round-trip mileage between the incident address and Meritus Medical Center in Hagerstown, MD.
+Store API credentials in server-side environment variables and surface the calculated mileage as read-only fields that can be overridden manually when required.
+2. **AI-assisted narrative polishing:** Add an optional “Refine with GPT” action that submits the generated SOAP narrative to the OpenAI ChatGPT API for grammar and phrasing suggestions.
+Respect HIPAA by stripping identifiers before sending any text to the API, log activity for auditing, and give users a diff/preview before accepting the AI-edited copy.
+3. **Protocol-localization presets:** Package content bundles (checkbox labels, templates, default vitals ranges) tied to local EMS protocols so agencies can switch configurations without redeploying code.

-This roadmap balances modern engineering practices with the requirement for a GUI-driven editing experience, paving the way to reproduce the current MatchCloud narrative generator in a customizable, future-proof stack.
+This roadmap balances modern engineering practices with the requirement for a GUI-driven editing experience, paving the way to reproduce the current MatchCloud narrative generator in a customizable, future-proof stack while leaving space for targeted enhancements like mileage automation and GPT-powered copy support.